Deep Learning Closure of the Navier-Stokes Equations for Transition-Continuum Flows: Introduction

 Our deep learning approach is conceptually simple yet avoids these challenges.
-Rather than decouple the optimization step from the PDE solution, we use an \emph{embedded optimization} method that substitutes the untrained model into the PDE and estimates its parameters \emph{in situ}~\cite{Sirignano2020}.
+Rather than decouple the optimization step from the PDE solution, we use an \emph{embedded optimization} method that substitutes the untrained model into the PDE and estimates its parameters \emph{in situ}~\cite{Sirignano2020, holland2019towards, duraisamy2021perspectives}.
 The model thus respects its effects on the nonlinearly coupled PDE solution.
 Additionally, this approach can directly compute the loss function from the dependent variables (mass, momentum, and energy) or derived quantities (e.g., temperature) rather than from higher-order unclosed terms appearing in the PDEs.
 This allows us to obtain target data from Boltzmann solutions and, in theory, enables straightforward incorporation of experimental data.
 We present an embedded optimization approach that optimizes over the PDE solution by solving the adjoint Navier--Stokes equations, which are obtained using algorithmic differentiation (AD) of the forward equations and are solved efficiently using graphics processing unit (GPU) acceleration.
-Similar methods have been successfully applied to turbulence modeling for incompressible large-eddy simulation (LES)~\cite{Sirignano2020,MacArt2021,sirignano2022BluffBodies} and Reynolds-averaged Navier--Stokes (RANS) simulation~\cite{sirignano2021pdeconstrained}.
-This work presents an example application to the prediction of the shock structure in rarefied argon flows, compares the augmented Navier--Stokes predictions to the unmodified predictions, assesses the Mach number interpolation and extrapolation capability of the DL model, and provides a physical interpretation of the modifications to the continuum transport terms.
+Similar methods have been successfully applied to turbulence modeling for incompressible large-eddy simulation (LES)~\cite{Sirignano2020,MacArt2021,sirignano2022BluffBodies}, Reynolds-averaged Navier--Stokes (RANS) simulation~\cite{sirignano2021pdeconstrained, holland2019towards} and sensitivity analysis of chaotic dynamical systems~\cite{blonigan2018multiple, ni2019sensitivity}.
+Given the code-intrusive nature of adjoint-based optimization, many efforts to avoid this difficulty have used less-complete couplings of the optimization step and the PDE solution~\cite{taghizadeh2020turbulence, zhao2020rans, liu2021iterative}, though these methods typically require trusted data for the exact term being modeled, which is not always possible.